The Dillon Johnston Writers Reading Series

 TaraShea Nesbit: Thursday, Oct.
 2 at 7 p.m., Hanes Art Gallery, Scales Fine Arts Center.
 The reading will be followed by a book signing and reception.

-TaraShea Nesbit grew up in Dayton, Ohio, one of the lesser-known Manhattan Project locations.
-Her debut novel, The Wives of Los Alamos, was a New York Times Book Review Editors’ Choice, an Indie Next Pick, and a Barnes & Noble Discover Great New Writers Selection.
-Her poetry and prose have been featured in The Guardian, Iowa Review, Quarterly West, The Collagist, Hayden’s Ferry Review, and elsewhere.
+TaraShea Nesbit will be reading from her debut novel, The Wives of Los Alamos, which gives collective voice to the wives of the scientists who built the atomic bomb.
+Praised for both its lucidity and lyricism, The Wives of Los Alamos was a New York Times Book Review Editors’ Choice, an Indie Next Pick, and a Barnes & Noble Discover Great New Writers Selection.
+TaraShea’s poetry and prose have been featured in The Guardian, Iowa Review, Quarterly West, The Collagist, Hayden’s Ferry Review, and elsewhere.
 A graduate of the M.F.A. program at Washington University in St. Louis, TaraShea is currently pursuing a Ph.D. in creative writing and literature at the University of Denver.